fleek-platform/website/src/content/guides/deploy-nextjs-fullstack-fleek-adapter-guide/index.md

 ```bash
 // local installation
 npm i @fleek-platform/next

 // global installation
 npm i -g @fleek-platform/next
 ```

 💡You can check the Fleek Next Adapter version by running fleek-next -v.
 Any version >= 1.0.6 should be good.

-3. Fork the [contentlayer repository](https://github.com/fleek-tools/contentlayer-blog-on-fleek-nextjs), and then clone it.
+3. Fork the contentlayer repository from https://github.com/fleek-tools/contentlayer-blog-on-fleek-nextjs, and then clone it:

 ```bash
 git clone https://github.com/<your-id>/fleek-contentlayer.git